Tewxx/RobloxAccGen/README.md

 V1 Will only create 1 account at a time and has no gui all inputs are in terminal

-V2 You can make multiple accounts at once has no gui all inputs are in terminal
+V2 You can make multiple accounts in order has no gui all inputs are in terminal

 V3 Can make multiple accounts at once and is GUI based
 # Prerequsits